ro-ko/Paper_review/Variational_inference.md

 Assess convergence
 - Monitoring the ELBO in CAVI is simple; we typically declare convergence once the change in ELBO falls below some small threshold.
-- Suggest computing the average log predictive of a small held- out dataset.
+- Suggest computing the average log predictive of a small held out dataset.

 Numerical stablity
 - Probabilities are constrained to live within [0, 1].